nadeemahamad007/Credit-Card-Fraud-Detection/README.md

 - Try gradient boosting models such as XGBoost or LightGBM.
 - Package the best model behind a Streamlit or Flask demo app.

-## Internship note

-This repository represents Project 1 from my CodSoft Machine Learning virtual internship.
-The internship duration was from `01/08/2024` to `31/08/2024`, and this project reflects my practical work in fraud detection, classification, and model evaluation during that learning experience.

 ## Author

 Nadeem Ahamad